ethereum/ethereum-org-website/src/content/defi/index.md

 In DeFi, a smart contract replaces the financial institution in the transaction.
 A smart contract is a type of Ethereum account that can hold funds and can send/refund them based on certain conditions.
 No one can alter that smart contract when it's live – it will always run as programmed.

 A contract that's designed to hand out an allowance or pocket money could be programmed to send money from Account A to Account B every Friday.
 And it will only ever do that as long as Account A has the required funds.
 No one can change the contract and add Account C as a recipient to steal funds.
-If a hacker wanted to steal your allowance by replacing Account B with their own account, that would be available for anyone to see.

 Contracts are also public for anyone to inspect and audit.
 This means bad contracts will often come under community scrutiny pretty quickly.